Color4/tmb/README.md

 **test repo for git activity**

--check in analyses as they proceed
+-check in analyses as they progress